 Yuflyma is supplied as a sterile, preservative-free solution of adalimumab for subcutaneous administration.
 The solution of Yuflyma is clear to slightly opalescent, colourless to pale brown solution.
-The drug product is supplied as single use, pre-filled pen (Yuflyma Pen).
-Enclosed within the pen is the single-use pre-filled glass syringe.
+The drug product is supplied as either a single use, pre-filled syringe or a single pre-filled syringe with a with a safety guard.